 Lines are open:

-Please note, lines will not be open on Christmas Day, Boxing Day and New Year's Day.
+Please note, lines will not be open on public holidays.
+Calls may be monitored or recorded.

 There are also a number of independent organisations who can provide help and give general advice about managing money.